 Thankfully, she was as close to a miracle worker as you could get!

 Those horrendous split ends were gone, there was still length, and all that was left was some straight chunks at the side that I would have to keep on growing out.

-She also introduced me to the diffuser, which is fine to use if you use it on a cooler/lower setting.
+She also introduced me to the diffuser, which is fine to use if you use it on a cooler/lower setting, she tells me.
 This helped those straight bits blend in a little better, so I could do that when I had somewhere special or important to be (which was and still is rare).